marinasundstrom/yourbrand_new_old/docs/azure/resources.md

 A container registry.

 Enable Admin User, for listing images in the portal.

+## App Configuration

+Named: ``yourbrand-appconfiguration``

 ## KeyVault